TheJoobn/CS210_12and24HourClock_C-Program/README.md

  - processes user input from the menu choices in the user interface.
 Get feedback on how well my function works and tips on how to make it better.

- - Wrdisplays BOTH 12- and 24-hour time formats on the interface at the same time.
+ - displays BOTH 12- and 24-hour time formats on the interface at the same time.
 Get feedback on how well my function works and tips on how to make it better.

  - adds a second to your clock’s time.
 Get feedback on how well my function works and tips on how to make it better.